 Pros and Cons of SBA 7(a) Loans

 Since the SBA encourages the growth of small businesses rather than producing profits, its loan programs are often more affordable and accessible than traditional bank loans.
-However, there are some important drawbacks to consider prior to applying.
+However, there are some important drawbacks to consider prior to submitting your application.

-To help you determine if the SBA 7(a) loan is right for your business, we’re going to review the pros and cons of this product.
+To help you determine if SBA 7(a) loans are right for your business plan, we’re going to review the pros and cons of this working capital option.
 Let’s get started.

 1. Easier to Secure Than Traditional Loans

 When you apply for an SBA loan, you’ll apply through a traditional bank, not the government.
-However, the government guarantees 75 to 85 percent of the loan, thereby reducing risk for the lender.
+However, the government guarantees 75 to 85 percent of the loan, thereby reducing risk for SBA lenders.
 As a result, many banks will approve SBA 7(a) loan applications that they would’ve ordinarily rejected for traditional financing options.
 This can be beneficial if your business finances or personal credit score are preventing you from qualifying for other types of funding, such as a line of credit, credit card, or traditional loan.

 2. Lower Interest Rates

-Key Takeaway: The SBA sets a reasonable maximum interest rate, ensuring that loans are affordable.
+Key Takeaway: The SBA sets a reasonable maximum interest rate, ensuring that loans are affordable to small business owners.

 3. Lenient Down Payment Requirements